ivirshup/anndata-paper/paper.md

 bibliography: paper.bib
 ---

-# Abstract
+# Summary

-anndata is a python software package for handling annotated datasets both in memory and on disk.
-It focuses on enabling intuitive iterative data science workflows.
+anndata is a Python software package for handling annotated data matrices in memory and on disk.

 # Statement of need

-In exploratory data analysis, generating insight from high-dimensional data is typically achieved through learning patterns that allow (i) to condense data into meaningful lower-dimensional representations and (ii) to assign semantic meaning to observations and variables.
+In exploratory data analysis based on, say sckit-learn [@Buitinck2013], generating insight from high-dimensional data is typically achieved through training models to learn patterns that allow (i) to condense data into meaningful lower-dimensional representations and (ii) to assign semantic meaning to observations and variables.
 Learning these patterns almost always involves workflows of iteratively training models on pre- and post-learned annotations of data, requiring to book-keep their representations and scalar annotations, such as labels and numerical scores. anndata's purpose is to make such workflows as efficient as possible through a data structure that naturally integrates book-keeping with model training and analysis, well-integrated into the pydata ecosystem.